 Google ads are also seen on LinkedIn now (notice the right-hand top side)

 LinkedIn and Facebook advertising on Google (ads in yellow)

 It basically means that all combinations are possible now.
-If those leading brands are doing this.
-Why shouldn’t you?
+If those leading brands are doing this, why shouldn’t you?

-Voice Search would continue to Grow!
+Voice Search will continue to Grow!